-Recruitment and Training4
+Recruitment and Training7

-Each Party shall allow companies or industry organisations of another Party to establish representation and recruitment offices on its territory, which will be permitted to establish direct employment relationships with seafarers or potential seafarers in the latter Party.
-Such companies or industry organisations shall be allowed to provide financial support for activities such as training.
-Seafarers who have been provided this type of support may be required to be contractually bound for a specific period of time to employment with the company that has provided the said support.
+Each Party shall allow companies or industry organisations of another Party to establish a representation through a recruitment and placement agency on its territory, subject to the latter Party's laws, rules, regulations and policies.
+Such companies or industry organisations shall be allowed to provide financial support for training.
+Seafarers who agreed to avail of this support may, as a condition, be required to be contractually bound for a specific and reasonable period of time to serve the supporting company or industry organisation and its authorised recruitment and placement agency in accordance with the domestic laws, rules and regulations of each Party.